Sunanda K. Datta-Ray: Monographs

 Datta-Ray has been published in Asia, Europe and the United States for over 40 years.
 He was asked to contribute to Penguin's book of 'new' Indian writing in 2005.
 In addition to this Datta-Ray has penned four monographs and edited one.
 His "Didima: The Last Ingabanga" appears in the Penguin anthology First Proof: The Penguin Book of New Writing from India, vol. I.

 Datta-Ray's monograph Looking East to Look West: Lee Kuan Yew's Mission India (2009) charts aspects of Indian foreign policy with Singapore.
 Completely overlooked by academics, Singapore was also ignored by successive Indian prime ministers.
 Yet, Singapore is today the conduit for the bulk of foreign investment into India.
-Based on unique access to key decision makers including Lee Kuan Yew, Datta-Ray, for the first time, illuminates an essential aspect of Indian foreign relations on which hinges not only India's renewal but also the future of India's major foreign policy innovation since Non-Alignment—the 'Look East' policy.
+Based on unique access to key decision makers including Lee Kuan Yew, and Datta-Ray for the first time, it illuminates an essential aspect of Indian foreign relations on which hinges not only India's renewal but also the future of India's major foreign policy innovation since Non-Alignment—the 'Look East' policy.

 He wrote the monograph Waiting For America about which the Doon School headmaster Kanti Bajpai wrote:

 [A] huge book ...
 Datta-Ray is one of India's most respected journalists.
 An elegant writer with an eye for story-telling and a no–nonsense analytical pen, he traces the course of Indo-US ties from the time Indira Gandhi opened them in 1982.
 We in India lack contemporary history of the digestible, Datta-Ray kind.
 This book will sit well on our shelves.
 We would do well to ponder the implications of Datta-Ray's analysis: Indo-US ties will be stilted as long as Americans see Pakistan as a strategic asset; India's strongest asset is its economy, hobbled by its domestic politics.